yournextstore/new.store/docs/new-store-prd.md

 #### 8.8.1 Goals
 - Show a meaningful preview (Hero banner) within ~5 seconds of the user clicking “Generate”.
 - Keep the implementation “serverless-simple”: no external queue, no new infra, plain Postgres for state, HTTP polling from the browser.
-- Preserve today’s single serverless function as the execution engine; only its inner logic becomes two LLM turns.
+- Preserve today’s single serverless function as the execution engine; only its inner logic becomes two LLM turns, with intermediate status updates for image processing.

 #### 8.8.2 Flow Overview